WortheyWebDev/modern-folklore/README.md

 - **Content-Rich Pages:** Information on various folklore and urban legends presented in brief but engaging stories.
 - **Accessible Navigation:** Easy-to-use menu and links for smooth browsing.
 - **Application Programming Interface:** Utilizes a geolocation API as part of the project's requirements.
+- **Transition Animations:** Content animations to give a ghostly effect.

 ---